Laurens, South Carolina

 Laurens is a city in Laurens County, South Carolina, United States.
 The population was 9,139 at the 2010 census.
 It is the county seat of Laurens County.
+It is part of the Greenville-Mauldin-Easley metropolitan area.

 History

 Located in upstate South Carolina, the city of Laurens is named after Henry Laurens, a South Carolina merchant and rice planter who was one of America's wealthiest slave traders.
 He was a delegate to and second president of the Continental Congress and served as a diplomat.
-It is part of the Greenville–Mauldin–Easley Metropolitan Statistical Area.

 Laurens was established by an act of the General Assembly on March 15, 1785, as a location for commercial activities.
 It was one of the six counties created from the Old Ninety-Six District of South Carolina.
 Laurens was originally named Laurensville.
 On December 15, 1845, a charter was issued with the name of Laurensville.
-The first appearance of the town named Laurens was in an 1873 charter.
+The first appearance of the town name Laurens was in an 1873 charter.
 The town of Laurens was chartered in 1900 and in 1916.
 It was named in honor of South Carolina statesman Henry Laurens.

 The first inhabitants of Laurens were the Cherokee Indians.
 They used the land as their hunting and fighting ground.
 There has been evidence of broken potsherds, weapons, and a mound found linked to Cherokee culture on land now called Laurens.
 Many treaties were made with the Cherokee over the land known as Laurens County dating to 1721.
 Before the American Revolution, thousands of immigrants, mainly from Scotland and Ireland, settled in Laurens County.
 Later Laurens developed into a major intersection of commerce in colonial America.
 In the Battle of Musgrove Mill, Laurens witnessed intense fighting.

 In 1790, after the Revolutionary War, Laurens was elected as the county seat.
 Like other southern towns, cotton was its major crop.
 High cotton production led to an economic boom and a substantial increase in the African American population due to the use of African slaves on cotton plantations.
 This attracted wealthy entrepreneurs and businessmen to Laurens.
 Future President Andrew Johnson worked as a tailor in downtown Laurens from 1824 to 1826.